hayleyjellison/up-in-the-airbnb/README.md

 We are taking data from AirBnB properties around Austin, Texas

 WHAT?
-1) Machine Learning property value evaluator??
+1. Machine Learning property value evaluator??
-2) Word association analysis (word cloud?)
+2. Word association analysis (word cloud?)
-3) Chloropeth map (by value)
+3. Chloropeth map (by value)
+4. Superhost classification
+5. Tag analysis

+WHY?
+1. AirBnB is a new industry - affecting housing market and hotel business
+2. Room rental is very popular right now- what unique qualities do airbnb's in Austin have -> what can you do to make your listing more successful here??